 We often leave many devices including computers, projectors, and more on standby mode.
 Considering the number of devices installed in each school, their electricity use could easily add up to a heavy cost.

 To put this method into practice, ask students to switch off devices after each use.
-Even if another class will be using them afterwards.
+Even if another class will be using them afterward.
 Regular practice will make the process a habit for everyone.
 As a teacher or administrator, this simple policy can change how your students manage electricity.

 Before the weekend or long holidays, it’s important to confirm that all appliances have been switched off.
 With this practice, your school can readily reduce electricity costs over the break.